 Also serves as a water-heated grouphead mod for Gen2 – OLD GEN machines.

-The kit contains the isolator, two stainless steel bolts, two stainless steel washers and two black caps (to be installed on the bolt head).
+The kit contains the isolator’s body (Nylon), two stainless steel bolts, two stainless steel washers and two black caps (to be installed on the bolt head).

 Each stainless steel washer stand between the bolt head and the GH round holes.